Organizations and Resources

 This page is designed to give quick access to reliable information and expert opinions about and within higher education.
 The first section has to do with board governance, and is an invaluable resource for governing bodies in higher education.
 The second section provides links pertaining to accreditation.
-The third is a collection of professional associations and resources, some that lobby on behalf of higher education, and some that provide information about best practices, current trends, and hot topics in higher education.
+The third is a collection of professional associations and resources, some that lobby on behalf of higher education and some that provide information about best practices, current trends, and hot topics.
 Hampshire College is a member of each of these organizations.
 The last section lists news sites dedicated to higher education.

-- Association of Governing Boards: AGB provides trustees, presidents, and board staff of public and independent colleges and universities with information about best practices, board governance, and national issues affecting colleges and universities.
+- Association of Governing Boards of Universities and Colleges: AGB provides trustees, presidents, and board professionals of public and independent colleges and universities with information about best practices, board governance, and national issues affecting colleges and universities.
 By virtue of Hampshire’s membership in AGB, a wide range of resources, publications, and webinars are available to our trustees.
 The 2016 National Conference on Trusteeship will be held April 17-19 in Washington, D.C.

 Professional Associations and Resources

-- American Council on Education: ACE is "the major coordinating body for all the nation’s higher education institutions [and] seeks to provide leadership and a unifying voice on key higher education issues and to influence public policy through advocacy, research, and program initiatives."
+- American Council on Education: ACE is the major coordinating body for the nation’s higher education institutions, and provides leadership and advocacy on key higher education issues in order to influence public policy.

-- The Council for Advancement and Support of Education: CASE "is the professional organization for advancement professionals at all levels who work in alumni relations, communications, fundraising, marketing, and other areas."
+- Council for Advancement and Support of Education: CASE is education’s leading resource for knowledge, standards, advocacy and training in alumni relations, communications, fundraising, marketing, and related activities.

-- National Association of Independent Colleges and Universities: "The National Association of Independent Colleges and Universities (NAICU) serves as the unified national voice of independent higher education.
-Since 1976, the association has represented private colleges and universities on policy issues with the federal government, such as those affecting student aid, taxation, and government regulation."
+- National Association of Independent Colleges and Universities: NAICU represents America’s private and not-for-profit colleges and universities on policy issues with the federal government, such as those affecting student aid, taxation, and government regulation.

-- Project Pericles: Project Pericles is a not-for-profit organization that encourages and facilitates commitments by colleges and universities committed to "promot[ing] and facilitat[ing] preparation for participatory citizenship as an essential part of the educational programs of colleges and universities."
+- Project Pericles: Project Pericles is a not-for-profit organization that encourages and facilitates commitments by colleges and universities to include social responsibility and participatory citizenship as essential elements of their educational programs.
 Hampshire College is a founding member of Project Pericles.

 Higher Education in the News

-- The Chronicle of Higher Education: "Online, The Chronicle is published every week both in paper and on-line, and is one of the top destinations for news, advice, and jobs for people in academe.
-The Chronicle's Web site features the complete contents of the latest issue; daily news and advice columns; thousands of current job listings; articles published since September 1989; vibrant discussion forums; and career-building tools such as online CV management, salary databases, and more."
-Note that some areas of the site require subscription.
+- The Chronicle of Higher Education: The Chronicle is published every week both in paper and on-line, and is one of the top destinations for news, advice, discussion forums, and jobs for people in academe.
+Note that some areas of the site require a subscription.